 If you have disputed the information through the credit bureau before initiating the 623 dispute process, and the creditor refuses to remove erroneous information, you will have grounds to sue.
 Otherwise, your only legal recourse will be to have the state or federal authorities pursue the case, and it is solely at their discretion to do so.

-This dispute method probably will not work for a debt that is fairly recent.
+There are a few different scenarios in which a 623 dispute likely won’t be successful.
+For example, it probably will not work for a debt that is fairly recent.
 It is also unlikely to work for those companies who do keep detailed records spanning several years.
 In addition, you will need to be somewhat specific about the information you wish to be investigated and any records that you have that can prove that there is an error will be helpful.
+So if you don’t keep your own consistent records, you may have trouble getting the information removed.

 At the very minimum, you must identify the account by the actual account number and provide a reason to the original creditor explaining why you are disputing the accuracy of their records.
 If you do not provide this information as a part of your investigation request, the original creditor may determine that your request is frivolous and deny the investigation.
+If they do decide this, then they have five days in which to notify you in writing.
 Overall, the 623 dispute method works best for past delinquencies and charge-offs that may no longer be listed appropriately in the records.
+Still, you’ll need at least the basic information to get started.
+If you can’t find anything in your own records, check your credit report to see if there is any account information listed there.